Code-Institute-Submissions/NgoniDukeMoyo-duke-full-templet_NovResub/GezelligprojectREADME.md

 ## GitHub Deployment
 -The project was deployed to GitHub Pages using the following steps :
-.Log into the GitHub and locate the GitHub Repository
+.Log into the GitHub and locate the GitHub Repository<br>
+.Go to settings button on the menu<br>
+.Scroll down to pages section<br>
+.under source click the dropdown named "none" and select "Master Branch"<br>
+.Scroll down through the page to find the now published link in GitHub pages section.<br>

 # Credits
 ## code